tmswfrk/bicycle-water-cooler/content/blog/Introspective/Nietzsche_Cycling/index.md

 summary: "Turns out the two have a lot more in common that you'd think."
 description: "Turns out that Nietzsche and cycling have a lot in common."
 # image: "/img/2021/01/thewall_tuc.jpg"
-image: "/img/2021/01/zwift_chalk.jpg"
+image: zwift_chalk
-imagealt: "Turns out that Nietzsche and cycling have a lot in common.
-Image contains: an image from the Zwift Insider website, writing on the pavement, a virtual backdrop."
 categories: ["Psychological / Philosophy"]
 tags: ["Nietzsche"]
 keywords: ["Ninety percent mental ten percent physical", "Personal blog post"]
 draft: false
+resources:
+- src: '*/zwift_chalk.jpeg'
+  name: "zwift_chalk"
+  title: ""
+  params:
+    alt: "Turns out that Nietzsche and cycling have a lot in common.
+Image contains: an image from the Zwift Insider website, writing on the pavement, a virtual backdrop."
+- src: '*/prepared.gif'
+  name: "prepared"
+  title: "Yeah.
+Sure."
+  params:
+    alt: "Celebrity gif unsure as to whether they are prepared"
+    width: 75
+- src: '*/nomemory.gif'
+  name: "nomemory"
+  title: "This gif seems to work in an awful lot of situations."
+  params:
+    alt: "Gandalf saying he has no memory of this place"
+    width: 75
+- src: '*/thewall_tuc.jpg'
+  name: "thewall_tuc"
+  title: "If you look closely, you can see cyclists paperboy-ing it to get up this intense climb"
+  params:
+    alt: "Cyclists climbing up the Wall during the Tour of the Unknown Coast bike ride in 2019"
+- src: '*/giants.jpeg'
+  name: "giants"
+  title: "A shot my girlfriend got while riding down the Avenue of the Giants!"
+  params:
+    alt: "Cyclist riding through the Avenue of the Giants near Ferndale, California"
+- src: '*/guillaume-martin_hero_tdf_2017.jpg'
+  name: "guillaume-martin_hero_tdf_2017"
+  title: "From Peloton Magazine's website"
+  params:
+    alt: "Guillaume Martin, professional cyclist, image from Peloton Magazine"
+    width: 75
+- src: '*/running.gif'
+  name: "running"
+  title: "Surprisingly, this gif takes me back pretty vividly"
+  params:
+    alt: "Children running along the grass towards some green trees"
+    width: 75
+- src: '*/coolbreeze.jpeg'
+  name: "cool_breeze_century"
+  title: "It doesn't look like much, but I can still remember just how it tasted."
+  params:
+    alt: "Sandwich consumed during the Cool Breeze Century in 2015"
+    width: 75
+- src: '*/me_girona.jpg'
+  name: "me_girona"
+  title: "One of the few sunny shots I have of me during that trip!"
+  params:
+    alt: "Cyclist riding through old town Girona, Spain"
+- src: '*/formentor.jpg'
+  name: "formentor"
+  title: "An amazing last day in Mallorca in 2017!"
+  params:
+    alt: "Cyclist climbing to the light at the top of Cap de Formentor in Mallorca, Spain"
+- src: '*/girona_group.jpg'
+  name: "girona_group"
+  title: "Definitely need to get back here soon!"
+  params:
+    alt: "Group of cyclists riding in the Spanish countryside, outside of Girona, Spain"
 ---
 # This one gets personal
 I think a lot about cycling, but I've been recently thinking a lot about the _mental_ aspect of cycling.
 I keep getting reminded of this quote: